Ingress NGINX Is Retiring. Here’s Your Path Forward with HAProxy

 Enterprise power when you need it

-Future Proof: The HAProxy Unified Gateway
+Future proof: the HAProxy Unified Gateway

 The Kubernetes community’s official long-term recommendation is to move toward the new Gateway API.
 We are all-in on this transition.

-This is the best part: making the change to the HAProxy Ingress Controller now sets you up for future success.
+This is the best part: making the change to the HAProxy Kubernetes Ingress Controller now sets you up for future success.

 Subscribe to our blog.
 Get the latest release updates, tutorials, and deep-dives from HAProxy experts.